 I tested various music genres with the Max and found that it’s most well suited to bass-heavy tracks.
 With this in mind, don’t expect the Max’s bass to rival a standalone subwoofer.
 It’s also possible to hike up the Max’s volume levels to a significant decibel before distortion becomes really noticeable.

 The Max does a great job of handling highs and lows, with a pleasing mid-range that sounds decent across a variety of genres.
-For instance, the bass in NWA’s ‘Straight Outta Compton’ was clear and deep, while Hawethorne Heights’ ‘Bad Frequencies’ — a song that despite falling into the hardcore genre, features a surprising amount of bass in the vocalist’s screaming — also sounded spectacular pumping through the Max.
+For instance, the bass in NWA’s ‘Straight Outta Compton’ was clear and deep, while Hawethorne Heights’ ‘Bad Frequencies’ — a song that despite falling into the post hardcore genre, features a surprising amount of bass in the vocalist’s screaming — also sounded spectacular pumping through the Max.

 On the lighter side of the spectrum, tracks like Taylor Swift’s ‘Red,’ a song full of what is considered high tones, also sounded crisp and clear.